couch2code/learn-html/README.md

 ## Example

-Demontrate to the class a collection of paragraph elements:
+Demonstrate to the class a collection of paragraph elements:

   The term HTML Element or Element is the term that describes the entire statement, start angle brackets, tag name, end angle brackets, contents, start angle brackets, back slash, tag name, end angle brackets.